-We all know that our feathered friends are easy on the eye but have you ever stopped to listen to their stunning songs?
+We know that our feathered friends are beautiful but have you ever stopped to listen to their stunning songs?

 If you want to hear nature's hit single - the spring dawn chorus - get up early any time between March and July to tune in.